 A Limited Partner adds the CEE so allocated to the Limited Partner's "cumulative Canadian exploration expense" ("CCEE") pool.
 Subject to the relevant provisions of the Tax Act, in computing income from all sources for a taxation year, the general rule is that a Limited Partner may deduct up to 100% of the balance in the Limited Partner's CCEE pool at the end of the year.
 Any balance in the CCEE pool can be carried forward indefinitely and claimed in a later year, subject to the detailed rules in the Tax Act.
-However, a Limited Partner's share of CEE incurred by the Partnership in a fiscal period is limited to the Limited Partner's share of CEE is so limited, any excess CEE is added to the Limited Partner's share of CEE incurred by the Partnership in the immediately following fiscal period, but the CEE will again be subject to possible reduction through the application of the at-risk rules in that subsequent fiscal period.
+However, a Limited Partner's share of CEE incurred by the Partnership in a fiscal period is limited to the Limited Partner's at-risk amount in respect of the Partnership at the end of the fiscal period.
+If the Limited Partner's share of CEE is so limited, any excess CEE is added to the Limited Partner's share of CEE incurred by the Partnership in the immediately following fiscal period, but the CEE will again be subject to possible reduction through the application of the at-risk rules in that subsequent fiscal period.